Crystal Lake, Illinois: Education

 Additional schools serving Crystal Lake include Lord and Savior Lutheran School, a Pre-K-8 grade school of the Wisconsin Evangelical Lutheran Synod in Crystal Lake, St. Thomas the Apostle, a private Roman Catholic school that serves Pre-K through eighth grade, also in Crystal Lake, Immanuel Lutheran School, a private Lutheran school that serves Pre-K through eighth grade, also in Crystal Lake, Alexander Leigh Center for Autism in McHenry, a full day, year-round therapeutic day school for children 3–21 years old with autism spectrum disorder, OHI, multiple disabilities, developmental delay and/or intellectual disabilities, and the School of Expressive Arts & Learning campus in Woodstock for those with learning disorders and autism spectrum disorder.

-Additionally, there are two colleges in Crystal Lake:

-McHenry County College, a community college, offers associate degrees.
+Additionally, there are two colleges in Crystal Lake: McHenry County College, a community college, offers associate degrees.
 Columbia College also has an extension campus based in Crystal Lake.

-Public transportation
+Transportation

-Crystal Lake is located 45 mi northwest of Chicago, is about a 45-minute drive from O'Hare International Airport, and is near several major highways and interstates.
-The Metra Rail Union Pacific Northwest Line provides transportation to and from Chicago, and all other stations on Metra's Northwest Line.
-Taxi service in Crystal Lake is provided by the Crystal Lake Cab Company, Crystal Lake Taxi Services, and American Dependable.
-Also serving Crystal Lake is the Pace Bus system, which is the owned by the RTA (Regional Transit Authority).
+Crystal Lake is located 45 mi northwest of Chicago, is about a 45-minute drive from O'Hare International Airport, and is near several major highways: U.S. Route 14, Illinois Route 176, and Illinois Route 31.

+The Metra Union Pacific Northwest Line provides transportation to and from Chicago Ogilvie Transportation Center, and all other UP-NW stations.
+In Crystal Lake, UP-NW trains stop at Crystal Lake and Pingree Road stations.
+Also serving Crystal Lake is the Pace Bus system, which is the owned by the Regional Transportation Authority.